 What previous art experience do I/my children need to join in?

 No previous art experience is needed.
 If you have enjoyed art before you will find plenty of ideas for extending your practice and diving deeper.
 You can take a look inside the ebooks here.

 Yes, you can.
-The course can be done daily, after school, at the weekend, or as part of a homeschool programme.
+The workshop can be done daily, after school, at the weekend, or as part of a homeschool programme.

-Can I do the Summer Camp with my class / community group?
+Can I do the Workshop with my class / community group?

 Yes, you can.
 All the projects have material lists to help you organise your art sessions.
 There are links to works by famous artists, so you can incorporate a deeper study of art and artists, and suggestions for including arts-based learning through the wider curriculum.
 You can also use the course for your own professional development as it will encourage you to think about how to best deliver an art-based programme in your classroom, using growth-mindset techniques and visual thinking strategies.
 You can make a group booking for you and your colleagues so you can work through the camp together.
 Email me (firstname.lastname@example.org) and I can arrange to invoice your school/community group directly.

 Do I need any special art materials to join in?

 The projects have been designed to use basic art supplies.
 It’s likely that you will have many of the materials already on your craft shelves.
 All the projects come with supply lists, so you can get organised in advance.
 You will need watercolor paints and paper or a sketch book, and also your choice from a list of basic art supplies to fit the projects you decide to concentrate on.